superseriousbusiness/gotosocial/docs/user_guide/settings.md

 In the migration section you can manage settings related to aliasing and/or migrating your account to or from another account.

 Please see the [migration document](./migration.md) for more information on moving your account.

+## Export & Import

+In the export & import section, you can export data from your GoToSocial account, or import data into it (TODO).

+### Export

+To export your following, followers, lists, account blocks, or account mutes, you can use the button on this page.
+All exports will be served in Mastodon-compatible CSV format, so you can import them later into Mastodon or another GoToSocial instance, if you like.